woodser/monero-ts/docs/getting_started_guide/getting_started.md

 Monero-javascript provides a minimal, stripped-down implementation of its WebAssembly (Wasm) wallet called a keys-only wallet.
 Keys-only wallets can not initiate transfers, report their balances, or perform any other tasks that require communication with a Monero network.
 The trade off for these limitations is a small file size - just under 1/5 that of a standard Wasm wallet.
 This makes it the ideal basis for an offline wallet generator.

-### Creating a random keys-only wallet
+### Building a keys-only wallet

+Monero-javscript implements keys-only wallets in the MoneroWalletKeys class.
 You can create a random keys-only wallet by calling the MoneroWalletKeys class's `createWalletRandom()` method as follows:
 ```
+// create a random keys-only (offline) stagenet wallet
 var keysOnlyWallet = await MoneroWalletKeys.createWalletRandom(MoneroNetworkType.STAGENET, "English");
 ```

 The createWalletRandom method accepts two arguments: the network type and the seed phrase language.

 ---
-**NOTE**
+**The Three Monero Networks**
-There are three Monero networks:
+There are three distinct Monero networks:
 * mainnet
 * stagenet
 * testnet

 *mainnet* is the "real" Monero network.
 XMR transferred on mainnet has actual monetary value.
 *stagenet* is designed for learning how to use Monero and interact with the blockchain.
 Use this network for learning, experimentation, and application testing.
 *testnet* is like stagenet for the Monero development team.
-It is meant for testing updates and addtions to the Monero source code.
+It is meant for testing updates and additions to the Monero source code.
 If you are not a member of the Monero developent team then you probably have no need to use testnet.

+Note that wallets are not network cross-compatible.
+Each Monero network uses a unique wallet address format, so any attempt to restore a wallet created for one network on a different network will fail.

 ---